Anders Sveaas' Almennyttige Fond

 • G.B.
 Guadagnini violin from 1753, "The Skolnik": Currently on loan to Christopher Tun Andersen

 • G.B.
-Guadagnini violin from 1773, Torino: Currently on loan to Bjørg Pas
+Guadagnini violin from 1773, Torino: Currently on loan to Frederik Øland

 • G.B.
 Guadagnini viola from 1745, Piacenza: Currently on loan to Njord K. Fossnes

-• D. Montagnana violin from 1740: Currently on loan to Ragnhild Kyvig Bauge
+• D. Montagnana violin from 1740: Currently not lent out

-• F. Ruggieri cello from 1687, Cremona: Curently on loan to Amalie Stalheim
+• F. Ruggieri cello from 1687, Cremona: Currently not lent out

 • F. Ruggieri cello from 1688, Cremona: Currently on loan to Fredrik Schøyen Sjölin

-• A. and H. Amati viola from 1616, Cremona: Currently on loan to Nicholas Algot Swendsen
+• A. and H. Amati viola from 1616, Cremona: Currently on loan to Nicholas Algot Swensen